shivanshdave/2020-432/README.md

 - The [Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md) is just starting to take shape.
 - Other things will appear by the time of our first class, on Tuesday 2020-01-14 at 1 PM.

-## What do I need to purchase?

-- I encourage you to read at least Chapters 1-5 of **The Art of Statistics: How to Learn from Data** by David Spiegelhalter over the break.
-We'll read the entire book through the Spring semester, but there's no reason not to read the whole thing in advance.
-Available for between $20 and $25 in hardcover, less as an e-book.
-Here's [the book's website](https://dspiegel29.github.io/ArtofStatistics/).
-- No other purchase is required, at least at the start of the semester.

 ## What other books will we be using?

+- Dr. Love's Course Notes will be edited and posted as the semester progresses.
+    - In the meantime, [here's the Spring 2019 version](https://thomaselove.github.io/2019-432-book/) which is posted here with no guarantees.
 - [Biostatistics for Biomedical Research](http://hbiostat.org/bbr/) (pdf file) by Frank E. Harrell, Jr. and James C. Slaughter is a nice source for a lot of things we'll be using in 432, plus a review and different spin on a lot of things from 431.
 It is freely available (and regularly updated) [online](http://hbiostat.org/bbr/).
     - Frank's video course on (some of) this material is [ongoing at YouTube](https://www.youtube.com/channel/UC-o_ZZ0tuFUYn8e8rf-QURA/videos).
 - [Common statistical tests are linear models](https://lindeloev.github.io/tests-as-linear/) by Jonas Kristoffer Lindeløv.
-- Dr. Love's Course Notes will be edited and rewritten over the break, he hopes.
-    - In the meantime, [here's the Spring 2019 version](https://thomaselove.github.io/2019-432-book/) which is posted here with no guarantees.

 ## Staying Sharp over the Break